elkowar/eww/docs/src/expression_language.md

 Yuck includes a small expression language that can be used to run several operations on your data.
-This can be used to show different values depending on certain conditions, do mathematic operations, and even access values withing JSON-structures.
+This can be used to show different values depending on certain conditions, do mathematic operations, and even access values within JSON-structures.

 These expressions can be placed anywhere within your configuration inside `{ ... }`, as well as within strings, inside string-interpolation blocks (`"foo ${ ... } bar"`).